davidsneighbour/kollitsch.dev/README.md

 ## Publishing on Netlify

-- running `npm run release` will create a new tag in the `main` branch
+- running `npm run release` will create a new tag in the `main` branch and release on Netlify.
-- it will merge the `main` branch into the `live` branch
-- Netlify is set up to only deploy the `live` branch
-- thus only releases will trigger a deploy

 ## Design Paradigms for this theme

 - Margins are applied to the bottom of items.
-- Mobile first design.
+- This is a mobile-first design.
-- no layouts inside of layouts (container>row>col>row>col) if not explicitly required.
+- No layouts inside of layouts (container>row>col>row>col) if not explicitly required.
-- do not re-invent the wheel. reuse, recycle.
+- Do not re-invent the wheel.
+Reuse, recycle.